This page deals with limited aspects of the evidence required to show there has been discrimination and that one has a

 Asking questions without a legal right

 Even after the abolition of the questions procedure, claimants can write to the employer (or service provider etc) asking questions, and a tribunal or court may well be willing to draw inferences from failure to respond.
-ACAS and the government have issued new guidance on asking questions:
+The government has issued new guidance on asking questions of service providers:

-- Government Equalities office, guidance on provision of services – Asking and responding to questions of discrimination in the provision of goods and services and public functions (pdf, gov.uk).
+- Government Equalities office, guidance on provision of services – Asking and responding to questions of discrimination in the provision of goods and services and public functions (gov.uk).

 34. “In the absence of section 138 [ie the statutory questions procedure], a complainant may still raise questions of the respondent.
 A court or tribunal could still conclude adverse inferences from a refusal to respond or from evasive answers, despite the lack of any provision for a statutory questionnaire.”

 Enterprise and Regulatory Reform Bill: Supplementary notes explaining new clauses (Word doc, archived discuss.bis.gov.uk).
 Linked from archived discuss.bis.gov.uk/enterprise-bill/latest-updates/, 9th October 2012.

 “We will replace the statutory provisions, including the forms for questions and answers and the eight week time limit for businesses to respond, with an informal approach.
 This new approach will be set out in guidance produced by Acas and will include advice on how individuals can ask questions and why employers and service providers should respond.
 This will enable business to better challenge any unreasonable requests for information which they have told us they currently experience with the statutory provisions.
 A non-legislative approach will be simpler and fairer for all.”

 Seeing relevant documents – after proceedings have started

-Once proceedings are instituted, the claimant may be able to seek discovery and inspection of relevant documents (unless privileged), e.g. notes of interviews, and an employer’s internal and external emails, even WhatsApp messages (laytons.com).
+Once proceedings are instituted, a tribunal or court will commonly order disclosure to the other side of relevant documents (unless privileged) – eg notes of interviews, an employer’s internal and external emails, even WhatsApp messages (laytons.com).